coreos/coreos-assembler/docs/gangplank/usage.md

 Gangplank was initially started after belately realizing that the Jenkins Pipelines are, in fact, complicated templating engines.
 That is, a considerable amount of time, energy and development was put into translating data from YAML/JSON into execution rules.

 Gangplank supports rendering commands from the `meta.json` in CoreOS Assembler and the JobSpec via Golang templates.
-The caveat, however, is that `meta.json` variables appears _after_ the base build.
-Generally speaking, this means to a base build are defined in the Jobspec while artifacts generated from a base build may use both `meta.json` and the Jobspec.
+The caveat, however, is that `meta.json` variables appear _after_ the base build.
+Generally speaking, this means inputs to a base build are defined in the Jobspec while artifacts generated from a base build may use both `meta.json` and the Jobspec.

 #### JobSpec Example